What Is a Car Insurance Surcharge?

 About Car Insurance Surcharges

-A surcharge is a fee your insurer adds to your ordinary monthly premiums.
+A car insurance surcharge is a temporary fee your insurer adds to your regular premiums after a higher-risk event—like a ticket or accident.

-Instead of paying $100 per month for car insurance, for example, you might pay $120 per month with a surcharge of $20.
+Instead of paying $100 per month for car insurance, for example, you might pay $120 per month with a $20 surcharge.

 Why Do Insurers Add a Surcharge?